ioccc-src/winner/bugs.md

 This can be fixed easily enough however but it doesn't appear to matter in this case.

+### Testing fixes

+It might be helpful to use the [try.alt.sh](/2011/richards/try.alt.sh) script to test that it does not crash.

 ### Resources

 #### More from the author